bcgov/NotifyBC/docs/docs/getting-started/overview.md

 ## Features

-_NotifyBC_ facilitates both anonymous and SiteMinder authentication-enabled secure webapps implementing notification feature.
+_NotifyBC_ facilitates both anonymous and authentication-enabled secure webapps implementing notification feature.
 A _NotifyBC_ server instance supports multiple notification services.
 A service is a topic of interest that user wants to receive updates.
 It is used as the partition of notification messages and user subscriptions.
 A user may subscribe to a service in multiple push delivery channels allowed.
 A user may subscribe to multiple services.
 In-app pull notification doesn't require subscription as it's not intrusive to user.

 ### notification